| Plato“We

 student, Aristotle, Plato helped to lay the foundations of Western philosophy and science.
 Plato was a monist and posited that everything is made of a single

+substance.
 Socrates had created the philosophic

 life, but he was not a professional philosopher.
 The greatest pupil of Socrates was Plato, who left Athens